 3. Mental Health Issues:

 Truck driving is often a lonely job, and the isolation and stress associated with long-haul trucking can contribute to mental health problems such as depression and anxiety.
 According to a trucking mental health disorders survey, almost 28% of truckers surveyed reported suffering from loneliness on the road, while 27% reported depression, 21% reported chronic sleep disturbances, 14.5% reported anxiety, and 13% reported other emotional difficulties.
-Truck drivers dealing with mental health issues may struggle with concentration, focus, and overall cognitive function, increasing the likelihood of accidents on the road.
+Truck drivers dealing with mental health issues may struggle with concentration, focus, and overall cognitive function, increasing the likelihood of truck accidents on the road.

 4. Vision and Hearing Impairments: